-There is no limit to improvement.
+We all have an innate intelligence.
+And there is no limit to improvement.
 It doesn’t mean that what you are doing now is not enough.
 Nor does it mean that you should abandon the way you move now.
-What is important is to have a widerepertoire of movements.
+What is important is to have a wide repertoire of movements.
 We need a vast range of movements to be able to do all the different things we want to do – for a long time to come.
+And we were really clever when we were infants and children, because we were curious enough to try to discover them all!
+We have just forgotten a lot now that we are older.
+And it’s that forgetting that limits us in more ways than you realise.
+So, what is Feldenkrais Method?

 What is Feldenkrais Method?